Support

 Time Needed

-To visit Acarajé da Lagoa, it is usually enough to set aside from 45 minutes to 1.5 hours.
-This time is enough to place an order, wait for the freshly prepared dish, and enjoy it at a calm pace, without rushing.
+To visit Acarajé da Lagoa, it is usually enough to set aside 1 to 2 hours.
+This is plenty of time to leisurely enjoy the main course, try traditional snacks, and have a refreshing drink in a cozy setting.

 Working Hours